With all the flavor and none of the work, this slow-cooker lasagna soup will be in the year-round dinner rotation.

 Instructions

-- Cook beef, onion, and garlic over medium-high heat until no pink remains; drain.
-Place in slow cooker.
+- In a frying pan, brown the beef, onion, and garlic on medium-high until no pink remains; drain any fat.
+Add beef mixture to a 6QT slow cooker.

 Nutrition Information